caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 simple and correct approach the easiest to adopt.

 A key tenent of the Hyperobjects style is that pushing intelligence to the edges increases agility, and thus speed of execution.
+To that end we try to minimize the need for significant up-front design work, by focusing on [operationalizing](https://en.wikipedia.org/wiki/Operationalization) the domain.

 ### Scalability and Reliability